-If so, the good news is that he's a perfectly normal pup...... but you will want to discourage this behavior to protect her and your home/belongings!
+If so, the good news is that he's a perfectly normal pup...... but you do need to discourage this behavior to protect her, and your home/belongings!

 Chewing just comes naturally to your puppy.